Summer 2020 Program Dates: July 3rd – August 8th

-- Summer Program: During the summer before their first year, Community Scholars have the opportunity to spend five weeks in residence at Georgetown University, and take two credit-bearing classes.
-This year’s summer program begins on Friday, July 6th and ends on Saturday, August 11th.
+- Summer Program: During the summer before their first year, Community Scholars have the opportunity to take two credit-bearing classes at Georgetown University, and interact with professors, advisors, and campus partners in order to become acclimated to the university.
+This year’s summer program will be held virtually, and begins on Friday, July 3rd and ends on Saturday, August 8th.

 - Classes: All Scholars will take two credit-bearing classes: Writing & Culture, an intensive critical reading and writing course taught by Georgetown faculty with graduate-student writing tutors; and a second Summer Session class, chosen by each student’s Academic Dean, that provides participants with an opportunity to get a head start on their credit hours before beginning their first semester.
 Courses may include Theology, Economics, Government, Sociology and Math.